The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Loewner chains of finite energy and quasiconformality

 The case of general driving functions $\l$ is treated by concatenating several pieces with small energy.
 This idea is used in \cite{lind2010collisions}, Thm~4.1.
-We repeat it here in order to see that the quasiconformal constant after concatenation depends only on the constant of both parts of the quasiconformal curves.
+We repeat it here in order to see that the quasiconformal constant after concatenation is bounded by a constant which depends only on the constant of both parts of the quasiconformal curves.

 Let $\b$ be a $K_\b$-quasiconformal curve from $0$ to $\infty$ in $\m{H}$, $\varphi_\b$ a corresponding quasiconformal mapping.
 Let $\a := \g[0,T]$ a Loewner chain driven by $\l$ with $I_T (\l) \le 4$, with the centered mapping-out function $f_T$.
 By Lemma~\ref{lem_6_sharp}, $\m{H}\backslash \a$ is $K_\a$-quasislit half-plane, where $K_\a$ depends only on $I_T(\a)$.
 It suffices to construct a quasiconformal mapping $\varphi$ compatible with $f_T^{-1} (\b) \cup \a$, with constant depending only on $K_\a$ and $K_\b$ (Figure~\ref{fig_concat}).